Getting Things Done - GTD

-Collecting is the first phase of your personal organization system, in which you try to collect all your incompletes and stuff in one location: your Inbox (not to be confused with the e-mail inbox).
+Capturing is the first phase of your personal organization system, in which you try to capture all your incompletes and stuff in one location: your Inbox (not to be confused with the e-mail inbox).

 When you start implementing GTD, this phase can take a few hours, but once everything is working, it is just about throwing to your inbox everything that shows up, in the moment it shows up.

-The main reasons for gathering everything before processing, are practical:
+The main reasons for capturing everything before clarifying are practical:

 - It helps you get an idea of the volume of stuff you are dealing with.